projectcapsule/capsule-proxy/charts/capsule-proxy/README.md

   namespace: capsule-system
 type: Opaque
 ```
-Otherwise, you can set `options.generateCertificates` to `true` and self-signed certificates will be generated during deployment process
+Otherwise, you can set `options.generateCertificates` to `true` and self-signed certificates will be generated during deployment process by a post-install job.